4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 ## DNS Caching

-- Once a server learns a mapping, it is cached and sent in response to the query the next it recieves it
+- Once a server learns a mapping, it is cached and sent in response to the query the next it receives it
 	- Improves response time
 	- Cached Entries Timeout after a set time (TTL)
 	- TLD servers are cached in local nameservers